Tooaad/42_ft_irc/README.md

 # ft_irc 💬
 Simple IRC Server following the IRC protocol specifications.
-Some concepts we learnt were: how to create a server with C++, handle connections in a non-blocking way without using threads.
+Some concepts we learned were: how to create a server with C++ and handle connections in a non-blocking way without using threads.
 Developed by @gpernas- and @karisti-.

 [![Image from Gyazo](https://i.gyazo.com/175f5e05408824fa0f46a7feccb27697.gif)](https://gyazo.com/175f5e05408824fa0f46a7feccb27697)